apostrophecms/apostrophe-documentation/modules/apostrophe-templates/index.md

 is attached to `req.data`, where the string `req.data.aposBodyClasses` is built up.
 The default `outerLayoutBase.html` template outputs that string.
 The string passed may contain space-separated class names.
+### addBodyDataAttribute(*req*, *name*, *value = ''*)
+Add a body attribute to be emitted when the page is rendered.
+This information is attached to `req.data`, where `req.data.aposBodyDataAttributes` is built up using `name` as the attribute name which is automatically prepended with "data-" and the optional `value` argument
+Also receives an object with key/pair values which becomes attribute name(s) and value(s) The default `outerLayoutBase.html` template outputs that string.
+### prepend(*location*, *helperFn*)
+Use this method to provide a function that will be invoked at the point in the page layout identified by the string `location`.
+Standard locations are `head`, `body`, `main` and `contextMenu`.

+ The page layout, template or outerLayout must contain a corresponding `apos.templates.prepended('location')` call, with the same location, to actually insert the content.

+**Your function is called once per request,** and will receive `req` as an argument as a convenience.
+Since page rendering is in progress, `req` will be equal to `apos.templates.contextReq`.

+The output of functions added with `prepend` is prepended just after the opening tag of an element, such as `<head>`.
+Use `append` to insert material before the closing tag.

+This method is most often used when writing a module that adds new UI to Apostrophe and allows you to add that markup without forcing developers to customize their layout for your module to work.
+### append(*location*, *helperFn*)
+Use this method to provide a function that will be invoked at the point in the page layout identified by the string `location`.
+Standard locations are `head`, `body`, `main` and `contextMenu`.

+ The page layout, template or outerLayout must contain a corresponding `apos.templates.prepended('location')` call, with the same location, to actually insert the content.

+**Your function is called once per request,** and will receive `req` as an argument as a convenience.
+Since page rendering is in progress, `req` will be equal to `apos.templates.contextReq`.

+The output of functions added with `append` is appended just before the closing tag of an element, such as `</head>`.
+Use `prepend` to insert material after the opening tag.

+This method is most often used when writing a module that adds new UI to Apostrophe and allows you to add that markup without forcing developers to customize their layout for your module to work.
+### insert(*end*, *location*, *helperFn*)
+Implementation detail of `apos.templates.prepend` and `apos.templates.append`.
+### inserted(*end*, *location*)
+Implementation detail of `apos.templates.prepended` and `apos.templates.appended`.
+### prepended(*location*)
+Invokes all of the `prepend` helper functions registered for the given location and returns the resulting markup as a Nunjucks "safe" string (HTML tags are allowed).
+Available as the `apos.templates.prepended` helper, and invoked as such by `outerLayoutBase.html`.
+### appended(*location*)
+Invokes all of the `append` helper functions registered for the given location and returns the resulting markup as a Nunjucks "safe" string (HTML tags are allowed).
+Available as the `apos.templates.appended` helper, and invoked as such by `outerLayoutBase.html`.
+### enableHelpers()

+## Nunjucks template helpers
+### prepended(*location*)
+Invokes all of the `prepend` helper functions registered for the given location and returns the resulting markup as a Nunjucks "safe" string (HTML tags are allowed).
+Available as the `apos.templates.prepended` helper, and invoked as such by `outerLayoutBase.html`.
+### appended(*location*)
+Invokes all of the `append` helper functions registered for the given location and returns the resulting markup as a Nunjucks "safe" string (HTML tags are allowed).
+Available as the `apos.templates.appended` helper, and invoked as such by `outerLayoutBase.html`.